Biotinidase deficiency

 - fungal infections

-Whilst many of these symptoms are reversible with early detection and treatment, symptoms such as vision, hearing loss and developmental delay may not be completely reversed if they occur before treatment.
-Children with profound biotinidase deficiency can also develop metabolic acidosis (where the blood becomes too acidic); if left untreated, this can lead to coma and death.
+Many of these symptoms are often reversed or improved with early detection and treatment, but certain symptoms such as vision loss, hearing loss and developmental delay may not change or be completely reversed with treatment.5,6 Children with profound biotinidase deficiency can also develop metabolic acidosis (where the blood becomes too acidic); if left untreated, this can lead to coma and become life-threatening.2,4

 Disability Impacts